 - Student Volunteer Forms must be completed and signed by organization representatives and the student for each completed record of service.

 - Students must bring signed Volunteer Forms to the DVD Department of Treasury (Judy Thompson, Higley Hall, 212) to obtain DVDs.

 - Students with disabilities or extenuating circumstances will be accommodated.

-The DVD Program has received financial support from the John W. Alford Center for Service Learning and the Economics Department at Denison University.
+The DVD Program has received financial support from the Alford Community Leadership & Involvement Center and the Economics Department at Denison University.
 Special thanks to Laurel Kennedy, Laurie Crane, Judy Thompson for their support and contribution to the DVD program.
 The DVD Program has been modeled after the Buckaroo Program of the University of Missouri - Kansas City, and the DVD program of Drew University.